Terminal Railroad Association of St. Louis: Present operation

 The Terminal Railroad Association is owned by BNSF Railway, Canadian National Railway (Illinois Central Railroad until 1999), CSX Transportation, Norfolk Southern Railway, and Union Pacific Railroad.
 All own one-seventh of the railroad except UP, which owns three-sevenths.

 The Terminal Railroad also connects with the Canadian Pacific Kansas City.

 The TRRA owns and operates the MacArthur and Merchants bridges, the two Mississippi River railroad crossings in the St. Louis metropolitan area.
 In 2022, the TRRA completed a $222 million rebuild of the 1889 Merchants Bridge.
 In the same year, the TRRA began a $57.3 million renovation of the MacArthur Bridge that includes replacing the 1912 main span girders and rebuilding the Broadway truss in downtown St. Louis.

 The Association also owns and operates Madison Yard, the largest classification yard in the St. Louis region.
-The switching yard consists of 80 inbound, outbound, and holding tracks with a capacity of 2,200 cars.
-The company is planning to expand Madison Yard to hold another 1,500 railcars, for a yard total of 4,000.
+The yard consists of 80 inbound, outbound, and holding tracks with a capacity of 2,200 cars.
+As of 2022, the company planned an expansion that would enable Madison Yard to hold another 1,500 railcars, bringing the total to 4,000.

-The railroad operates 30 locomotives to move cars around the yard, deliver cars to local industries, and ready trains for departure.
+The railroad operates 30 locomotives to move cars around the yard, deliver cars to local industries, and prepare trains for departure.